| Quote #7

 | Quote #8

-We've already established that Hamlet sees women as deceitful creatures that corrupt men.
-Here, he uses the artificiality of cosmetics ("paintings") as an analogy for women's deception.
-Hamlet says fake behavior (playing dumb, walking, talking, and dancing in an affected way) is like makeup that covers a "face" – it makes a woman appear to be something she's not.
-Hamlet is accusing Ophelia of pretending to be innocent in order to cover up the fact that she's naturally promiscuous and he orders her, again, to a nunnery.
+Here, Hamlet uses the artificiality of cosmetics ("paintings") as an analogy for women's deception.
+Hamlet says fake behavior (playing dumb, walking, talking, and dancing in an affected way) is like makeup that covers a "face" —it makes a woman appear to be something she's not.
+In other words, Hamlet agrees with decades of teen magazine advice: just be yourself, girls!
+(Only, something tells us that Hamlet wouldn't actually dig that.)

 | Quote #9

 We'll let literary critic Carol Thomas Neely handle this one: when Ophelia goes mad, her disturbed language sounds a lot like patriarchal oppression (the oppression of women by men) (source).
 Take this son: it's about the loss of a maiden's virginity (she's "tumbled") and a broken promise of marriage.
 Just like girls in almost any historical era, she's stuck: if she doesn't have sex with the guy, he'll dump her for being a prude; if she does, he'll dump her for being—well, not a prude.